Lynette7/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 7-rectangle.py: Python class that defines a rectangle based on 6-rectangle.py
 - 8-rectangle.py: Python class that defines a rectangle based on 7-rectangle.py
 - 9-rectangle.py: Python class that defines a rectangle based on 8-rectangle.py
+- 101-nqueens.py: a program that solves the N queens problem (The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.)